 Part Two of The Current

-About every ten minutes in this country, someone endures a terrible medical crisis.
-Stroke is the third leading cause of death in Canada and for the 90 percent of people who survive, their lives are never the same.
+Before this half hour is over, three Canadians will endure a terrible medical crisis.
+Stroke is the third-leading cause of death in Canada.
+But for the 90 percent who survive strokes, their lives are never the same.
 Most strokes are caused by blood clots that starve the brain of blood.
-The consequences are unpredictable -- but strokes can change personalities
+The consequences are unpredictable -- and personalities often change.

-Today, as part of our Game Changer project, The Current's producer Kristin Nelson brings us a story of one couple forever changed by stroke.
-You are about to meet Joe & Shirley Newton from Toronto.
-Joe had a stroke 12 years ago when he was 51.
-In his case, it mostly affected his right frontal lobe - an area important for social interactions.
-Joe has made a significant recovery but he is a different person.
-Kristin Nelson's documentary is called After the Storm.
-It first aired in October.
+As part of The Current's Game Changer project, producer Kristin Nelson brings us a story of one couple transformed by stroke.
+Joe Newton suffered a stroke 12 years ago when he was 51.
+It mostly affected his right frontal lobe - an area important for social interactions.
+He's made a significant recovery, but as his wife Shirley will tell you -- he's a different man.